-There shall be no less than one (1) slot per shift on each shift, including first, second, third and power shifts, for the use of scheduled leave days.
+There shall be no less than two (2) slots per shift on each shift, including first, second, third and power shifts, for the use of scheduled leave days.
 An officer may use held back individual vacation days, personal convenience days, court exchange days and compensatory time days for scheduled leave.